 In Richfield's 2040 Comprehensive Plan, one of the overarching goals was "emphasizing sustainability as a measure to ensure the future economic, environmental and social health of the community".
 Sustainability efforts are also inherently connected to the rest of the City's goals.
-This includes increasing equity, committing to a balanced multi-modal transportation system, providing the best core services, engaging residents with community outreach, and more.
+This includes increasing equity, committing to a balanced multimodal transportation system, providing the best core services, engaging residents with community outreach, and more.

-Our climate is changing rapidly, with more precipitation (both rain and snow) and warmer temperatures, especially during the winter and overnight (Minnesota Environment and Energy Report Card, 2019).
-In 2016, transportation surpassed electricity as the largest source of $CO_2$ emissions in MN (Minnesota Environment and Energy Report Card, 2019).
-All of these statistics and more highlight a need for society to change its business-as-usual behaviors and look towards more environmentally friendly ways of life.
+Our climate is changing rapidly, with more precipitation (both rain and snow) and warmer temperatures, especially during the winter and overnight (Minnesota Environment and Energy Report Card, 2019)).
+In several areas, the state is at risk of depleting its water supplies.
+In 2016, transportation surpassed electricity as the largest source of CO2 emissions in MN (Minnesota Environment and Energy Report Card, 2019).
+All of these statistics and more highlight a need for society to change its business as usual behaviors and look towards more environmentally friendly ways of life.

-The predominant lenses through which the climate actions in this plan have been proposed and evaluated are mitigation, education, and equity.
-It is well-known that climate change has and will continue to affect everyone, disproportionately affecting marginalized populations.
-This includes our elderly, people of color, disabled, non-English speaking, low-income, and immunocompromised friends, family, and neighbors.
+The predominant lenses through which the climate actions in this plan have been proposed and evaluated are mitigation, adaptation, education, and resilience.
+It is well-known that climate change has and will continue to affect everyone, disproportionately affecting at-risk populations.
+This includes our elderly, people of color, people with disabilities, non-English speaking, low-income, and immunocompromised friends, family, and neighbors.